 - Focus on Intent, Not Search Volume

-Perhaps the biggest mistake the SEO professionals make when selecting SEO keywords is neglecting keyword intent in favor of keyword search volume.
-Yes, the high-volume search terms may be a good way to increase website impressions, and website clicks dramatically.
+Perhaps SEO professionals’ biggest mistake when selecting SEO keywords is neglecting keyword intent in favor of keyword search volume.
+Yes, the high-volume search terms may be a good way to dramatically increase website impressions and website clicks.
 However, the most important thing to consider is; “Will this keyword result in a call, lead, or sale?”.

 - Chase The Easy Wins

 Yes, it is good to have long-term goals when it comes to SEO.
-However, don’t neglect the low handing fruit that is hanging right in front of your nose.
-One of the most common mistakes we see is agencies targeting high-volume, high-competition search terms and neglecting ones that they can rank based on their existing website strength.
+However, don’t neglect the low-hanging fruit that is hanging right in front of your nose.
+One of the most common mistakes we see is agencies targeting high-volume, high-competition search terms and neglecting ones that can rank based on their existing website strength.

-Many marketers mistakenly believe that exposure is the most important element in delivering an effective search engine optimization campaign.
-Campaigns the prioritize appearing in front of as many people as possible will always be outperformed by SEO marketers that focus on attracting qualified visitors.
+Many marketers mistakenly believe that exposure is the most crucial element in delivering an effective search engine optimization campaign.
+However, movements prioritizing appearing in front of as many people as possible will consistently outperform SEO marketers who focus on attracting qualified visitors.